 Paul references a number of independent organizations that offer invaluable advice for flooring specifications:

-As generalists, most plant maintenance managers will benefit by tapping into these organizations and the knowledge of skilled industrial flooring contractors like Painters USA.
+Most plant maintenance managers will benefit by tapping into the knowledge of these organizations and the experience of skilled industrial flooring contractors.

 Look for credibility

 Applying a flooring system to a logistics company’s warehouse requires different techniques than replacing the floor at a power generation plant or a food or agricultural facility.